Returning Resident Visas

 What Is a Returning Resident Visa?

-A Returning Resident (SB-1) immigrant visa is designed specifically for lawful permanent residents and conditional residents who will need to have their entry into the United States re-approved after being out of the country for a period of more than one year.
+A Returning Resident (SB-1) immigrant visa is designed for lawful permanent residents and conditional residents who must have their entry into the United States re-approved after being out of the country for more than one year.
 This visa eliminates the need for a petition for a new immigrant visa with the Department of Homeland Security.

-In order to obtain an SB-1 visa, the lawful permanent resident will have to apply at their closest consulate or embassy.
-They’ll need to complete Form DS-117, the Application to Determine Returning Resident Status, and present their Permanent Resident Card (form I-1551) and Re-Entry permit, if available.
+The lawful permanent resident must apply at their closest embassy or consulate to obtain an SB-1 visa.
+If available, they must complete Form DS-117, the Application to Determine Returning Resident Status and present their Permanent Resident Card (form I-1551) and Re-Entry permit.

-They’ll also need to have to have supporting documents that show the following:
+They also need supporting documents that show the following:

 - Dates of travel outside of the United States

-- Proof of your ties to the United States and your intent to return
+- Proof of ties to the United States and intent to return

-- Proof that your protracted stay outside of the United States was for reasons beyond your control
+- Proof that the protracted stay outside of the United States was for reasons beyond that person’s control

-This can be a complex and difficult process, and the requirements can change with little notice.
-Book a virtual consultation with Martinez Immigration to have the best possible chance at obtaining your SB-1 Visa.
+This process can be complex and challenging, and the requirements can change with little notice.
+Book a virtual consultation with Martinez Immigration to improve your chances of obtaining your SB-1 Visa.
+We serve clients in Texas, California, and Florida.

 We got you covered!